facebookresearch/AINA/README.md

 ## Training Point-Based Policies

 ```
-python train.py
+python train.py root_dir=.
 ```

 This script will start training Vector Neurons based Point-Policy architecture mentioned on the paper, using both the Aria and In-Scene demonstration.
+Model weights and logs will be saved under `{root_dir}/aina-trainings/`.
 In order to edit hyperparameters, you can refer to `cfgs/train.yaml` .

 ## Citation